Clean the air via charged ions. Air purifier is better.

 Ionizer VS Ozone Generator

 An ionizer is not an ozone generator even though some manufacturers market them as the same.
-The former produces ions while the latter produces ozone.
+The former produces ions, while the latter produces ozone.
 Ionizer only causes the contaminant to fall while the ozone generator disintegrates them.
-While at this stage ozone generator might seem more superior, it is in fact very dangerous and detrimental to our health.
+While at this stage, ozone generator might seem superior, it is, in fact, very dangerous and detrimental to our health.
 Why?
 Because ozone is a highly reactive gas that can be unstable when mixing with other compounds.
-In-proper use of the device can lead to high exposure of ozone that in-return will damage our lung's tissue.
-Ionizer is a far safer method than combines well with an air purification system.
+In-proper use of the device can lead to high exposure to ozone that will damage our lung tissue in return.
+An ionizer is a far safer method than combines well with an air purification system.

 Air Ionizer VS Air Purifier

 Both devices strive for clean air by removing airborne irritants.
 That's all the similarity ends as they utilize a different set of technology.
 Air ionizer electrostatically charges and merges ions causing them to fall to the ground (or anywhere in between).
-Conventional HEPA air purifier pulls in impurities and traps them in the filter.
-Needless to say, an air purifier is far more efficient than a standalone ionizer in clearing out contaminants.
-There are some elements of advantages air ionizer holds that we alluded earlier.
+Conventional HEPA air purifier pulls in impurities and trap them in the filter.
+An air purifier is far more efficient than a standalone ionizer in clearing out contaminants.
+There are some advantages air ionizer holds that we alluded to earlier.
 My question is, why not both?
-There are many excellent HEPA air purifiers with ionizer feature coming from Honeywell, Blueair, or Rabbit Air.
+Many excellent HEPA air purifiers with ionizer features come from Honeywell, Blueair, or Rabbit Air.
 You just have to find the right balance between them.

 Do Ionizers Kill Mold or Get Rid of Dust?